eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

     return set([p[0] for p in c.most_common(MOST_COMMON_WORDS_CUTOFF)])
 ```

-We want the cards to be organized from the simplest to more
+We want the cards to be organized from the simple to more
 complex.
 So we sort them by the average frequency of the words in the
 French sentence, divided by sentence length.
 Shorter and more common
-sentences flashcards will appear first, longer sentences of rarer
+flashcards appear first, longer sentences and rarer
-words will appear later.
+words appear later.

 ```python